mr-mixas/Struct-Diff.pm/README.md

 - I

-    Shows index for changed items (in arrays only).
+    Shows index for changed item (arrays only).

 - N